Photo by Brocken Inaglory.

 Models pose for artists and photographers, often to promote products like clothing, jewelry, makeup lines and home appliances.

-Some models may also appear in music videos, commercials, movies, and other films.
+Some models may also appear in music videos, commercials, movies, and tv shows.

 There are many different types of models, including, but not limited, to: